 1 already very lean.
 I could understand the pressure on 2 the senior management team, the Chief Executive.
-3 23 Q. You mentioned just a moment or two ago, I think it was in the context of a review of director 4 5 responsibilities, that you thought it appropriate to 10:23 6 suggest that your responsibility for infection 7 prevention and control should sit elsewhere.
-You set 8 this out in your statement at WIT-25726. paragraph 57.2.
-9 That's a different one, I think.
-10 Α. 10.2411 24 Q. I should bring you to WIT-25701, sorry.
-12 Yes. Α. 13 Your purpose in suggesting that was to free up more 25 Q. 14 time for clinical governance, generally.
-That suggestion was received sympathetically but was 15 10:24 16 refused.
-We can see Mrs. McAlinden dealing with that 17 in response to you at TRU-250689.
+3 23 Q. You mentioned just a moment or two ago, I think it was 4 ~ - in the context of a review of director 5 waaren albillisioo abet waaren berrebt it announdate te 0:23 6 suggest that your responsibility for infection 0.120 7 prevention and control should sit elsewhere.
+You set 8 this out in your statement at WIT-25726, 9 paragraph 57.2.
+10 Α. That I a different and T think 0:24 11 24 I should bring you to WIT-25701, sorry.
+0.24 12 2 . ч. А. Yes.
+13 25 Q. Your purpose in suggesting that was to free up more 14 23 ۷. time for clinical governance, generally.
+That 15 eveneties were received as much stice 77. but were 0:24 16 refused.
+We can see Mrs. McAlinden dealing with that 0.24 17 in response to you at TRU-250689.
 18 19 Just while we're waiting on that, if we scroll down.
-20 Mrs. McAlinden really sets out her view that it's not a 10:25 straightforward matter of shifting responsibilities.
-21 22 In raising this point in your statement, is the 23 significance of it that you felt that the focus of your 24 role should be on clinical governance, professional 25 governance and Patient Safety in getting the structures 10:26 and the systems around that right, and that this area 26 27 of infection control, while important, was an unnecessary distraction for you?
-Is that the point 28 you're making?
-29
+20 Mrs. McAlinden really sets out her view that it's not a 10 0.25 21 straightforward matter of shifting responsibilities.
+0.25 22 In raising this point in your statement, is the 23 significance of it that you felt that the focus of your 24 role should be on clinical governance, professional 25 governance and Patient Safety in getting the structures 10 0.26 26 and the systems around that right, and that this area 0.20 27 of infection control, while important, was an 28 unnecessary distraction for you?
+Is that the point 29 you're making?
+25 Jou is maring.

 1 It was a big distraction.
 There was a Pseudomonas Α. 2 issue with neonatal deaths.
 There was a C-Diff There was a problem with infections -- sorry, 3 problem.
 IV line sites.
 There was loads of activity.
 4 I also 5 mentioned in the dispatches the issue with indwelling 10:26 catheters and so on.
 It was a big area.
-I think the 6 7 problem I had was that prior to my arrival, the 8 responsibility for governance, I think, had been pushed down into the frontline, shall we say.
-I thought after 9 a year or two it had become actually submerged, because 10:26 10 11 it sounded like a good idea at the time.
-It became the responsibility of the Chief Executive working with an 12 13 Assistant Director For Clinical Governance and I was 14 side on to that, which was okay for a while.
-In fact.
-15 the AD for Clinical Governance was in the office next 10:27 16 door to me.
+I think the 6 7 problem I had was that prior to my arrival, the 8 responsibility for governance, I think, had been pushed 9 down into the frontline, shall we say.
+I thought after a year or two it had become actually submerged, because 10:26 10 11 it sounded like a good idea at the time.
+It became the 12 responsibility of the Chief Executive working with an 13 Assistant Director For Clinical Governance and I was side on to that, which was okay for a while.
+14 In fact. the AD for Clinical Governance was in the office next 15 10:27 16 door to me.
 But I felt that as time went by, clinical 17 governance was being submerged and not surprisingly 18 because of the emphasis on productivity, performance, 19 and so on and so forth.
+20 10:27

-What was also happening was I would be getting phone 21 22 calls from the Board saying what about this SAI, John; what about that SAI, and I would say I haven't been 23 24 consulted yet about those, because I would only be consulted about an SAI review when things weren't 25 So, I didn't have that overview 26 working very well.
+21 What was also happening was I would be getting phone 22 calls from the Board saying what about this SAI, John; what about that SAI, and I would say I haven't been 23 24 consulted yet about those, because I would only be consulted about an SAI review when things weren't 25 So, I didn't have that overview 26 working very well.
 27 although what I did do was kind of insert myself into So there was a meeting every month of the Clinical 28 it.
-Governance Coordinators from the four different parts 29
+29 Governance Coordinators from the four different parts